Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 learned from the various books that I've read or reread over the past couple of months.

-## Lifs task
+## Life's task

 There was a lot about learning, performance, expertise and decision making.
 Also building habits and thinking.
-I want to explore what these learnings could mean to me presonally and how I could utilize them in everyday life to get closer to my goals.
+I want to explore what these learnings could mean to me personally and how I could utilize them in everyday life to get closer to my goals.
 It is also worth noting that happiness should play a large role in all of this as well.
 I think that when focusing too much on the performance aspect of it all, happiness and what is really  important in life falls to the wayside.
 This is something that Cal Newport nicely reflects in his book deep work.
 I think he says something like that working is actually more enjoyable then leisure time.
 Also he says to figure out what the most important things in ones life are.
-Robert Greene in Mastery calls this "finding the lifes task".
+Robert Greene in Mastery calls this "finding the life's task".

 I've thought that for me that would be learning.
 Figuring out how to use the